QUENDON HALL BLOG

 If you have already chosen your venue and put down a deposit, then it’s time to let your guests know!
 Of course, there is a lot of thinking, negotiating and compromising involved in selecting your guests and who amongst them will be invited to the ceremony, the reception, or both, but there is no harm in sending out a ‘Save the Date’ notice once you have a good idea in your head who will be on the list.

-In the meantime, let’s take a moment to consider what should be on your official wedding invites and when they should be posted.
+In the meantime, let’s take a moment to consider what should be on your official wedding invitations and when should they be posted.

 The obvious things to include on your wedding invitation are, of course, the date (it may seem unnecessary but including the day of the week is a good way to avoid any unwanted confusion!), the time of the ceremony, when the reception will begin, along with details of the venue(s).
 You may choose to have two separate invites for day and evening guests and evening guests only.